kmkumaran/purchasing/README.md

     ↪	# All rights reserved - Do Not Redistribute
     ↪	#

-**Step 12.** Paste the contents of the recipe into the purchasing recipe file, save and exit
+**Step 11.** Paste the contents of the recipe into the purchasing recipe file at the end, save and exit

-**Step 13.** *The following explains what the recipe is doing to provision the application.*
+**Step 12.** *The following explains what the recipe is doing to provision the application.*

 The first thing the recipe will do will be to run the 'apt' resource – this will cause our recipe to execute 'apt-get update' prior to running, to make sure the package sources on the machine are up-to-date.